NEW SOUTH WALES

 • 100 word summary of achievements for media, judging and promotional material including for use on the Awards night

-• Outline your Aboriginal Health contribution and who has and will benefit
+• Outline your health contribution, including who has and who will benefit.

 • Outline your area of expertise, qualifications and what outcomes have been achieved?

-• Discuss any barriers and how they have been overcome (if relevant)
+• Discuss any challenges you have faced and how they have been overcome.

-• 1.
-If relevant, provide examples of how collaboration and partnerships has played a part in your achievements
+• If relevant, provide examples of how collaboration and partnerships have played a part in your achievements.

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.